dgca/VennDAO/README.md

 # VennDAO

-VennDAO is a network of vendors that provide products and services to other web3 projects entirely onchain.
+VennDAO is a network of vendors that provide products and services to web3 projects entirely onchain.

 ## Vendors and products